geoffgiller/geoffcodes/src/pages/about.md

 ---
 title: About Me
-subtitle: This is a short page about me and my work.
+subtitle: A bit more about me!
-img_path: images/about.jpg
+img_path: /images/50468855_10217079662358746_4979106228488634368_o.jpg
 menus:
   main:
     title: About
     weight: 4
 template: page
 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.
+**Geoff Giller** is a Front-End Developer from Norwalk, CT.
+After graduating from Sacred Heart University with a degree in Computer Science, he has been working for an online wine marketing company over the last 4 and a half years where he has improved as both a developer and thinker.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+His interests span a wide variety of mediums, including web development, songwriting, writing screenplays and stand-up comedy.

+> If a man does not keep pace with his companions, perhaps it is because he hears a different drummer.
+Let him step to the music which he hears, however measured or far away. <cite>Henry David Thoreau</cite>

-*Thank You for reading!*
+_Thank You for reading!_